-Before going out and blowing a stack of cash on expensive (and often in-effective) advertising to get more people into your Pilates or group fitness classes, I recommend that you first focus on these12 essential items of service to make sure your cheapest and most effective business generator is working well, that’s word of mouth marketing and personal referrals.
+Before going out and blowing a stack of cash on expensive (and often in-effective) advertising to get more people into your Pilates or group fitness classes, we recommend that you first focus on these 12 essential items of service to make sure your most effective business generator is working well – that’s word of mouth marketing and personal referrals.

-Waiting for clients when they arrive and not hiding in a team room, chatting to reception or arriving late shows them that you’re interested in them and their class experience.
+Waiting for clients when they arrive and not hiding in another room, or arriving late shows your clients that you’re interested in them and their class experience.

-2. Guidance Tell them where to go and what to do….
+2. Tell your clients where to go and what to do

 4. Give a class pre amble